chen0040/pydl-hands-on/notes/V&V.md

 and validate.

 Real-time monitoring is more appropriate during the stage of "software maintenance" in which the data analytics softwares have been deployed and its behavior need to be monitor for correctness verification and quality validation.
+For example, for fully autononmous vehicle verification and validation, run-time safety monitors using traditional high-ASIL softwares can be used.

 # Approaches in Synthetic Testing